connctd/giphy-connector/Tutorial.md

 Now it's time to stich everything together and run the connector.
 In our main method, we will instantiate the provider, the default service and database and the connector handler for the HTTP endpoints.
 Last we run the event handler, the action handler and periodic update and serve the HTTP handler.
-Note that the HTTP handler also requires a public key to authenticate alle requests from the connctd platform.
+Note that the HTTP handler also requires a public key to authenticate all requests from the connctd platform.
 We will receive the key when we publish the connector at the platform.
-Also, we need a database for to save all new installations and instances.
+Also, we need a database to save all new installations and instances.
 This example will use a Sqlite database which doesn't need any setup.
 See the full code on how to migrate the database and how to use a different database.